k0staa/k0staa.github.io/_posts/2020-10-30-kotlin-in-java-project.markdown

 Running `mvn compile` after all this changes should be no problem.

 As you can see, adding Kotlin to a project using Maven is very simple.
 Now let's try to do the same with the project using Gradle.
 I will approach this task in the same way as before, i.e. using the first project that Google will find me after entering "github gradle multi module".
-This time it is a project [gradle-multi-module] (https://github.com/gwonsungjun/gradle-multi-module).
+This time it is a project [gradle-multi-module](https://github.com/gwonsungjun/gradle-multi-module) .

 Our configuration is as follows: